LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 *	:class:`ll.xist.ns.html.html` will no longer change the ``lang`` and ``xml:lang`` attributes.
 This functionality has been moved to the new element :class:`ll.xist.ns.htmlspecials.html`.
-Furthermore this new element will not change any attribute if it has already been set.
+Furthermore this new element will not change an attribute if this attribute has already been set.

 	So if you need the functionality replace any use of :class:`ll.xist.ns.html.html` with :class:`ll.xist.ns.htmlspecials.html`.